 - Sexualized violence and physical abuse

-- Marginalization and living in impermanent and hostile environments
+- Marginalization and living in transient and hostile environments

 - Domestic servitude

-- Higher risk of depression, PTSD and stress-related conditions
+- Higher risk of depression, Post-Traumatic Stress Disorder (PTSD) and stress-related conditions

 - Higher rates of illiteracy and less avenues for achieving self-sufficiency